Skip to main content

 Google Cloud Platform Autodiscovery

-Use Device42's Google Cloud Platform (GCP) autodiscovery to automatically inventory your GCP infrastructure, including virtual machines, Kubernetes clusters, databases, networks, and load balancers.
+Device42 Google Cloud Platform (GCP) discovery provides automated inventory of your GCP infrastructure, including virtual machines, Kubernetes clusters, databases, networks, and load balancers.

 Google Cloud Platform Discovery Items

-The following table outlines the Google Cloud Platform (GCP) items that Device42 automatically discovers, the types of information generated for each item, and where that information can be found in Device42.
+The following table lists the GCP items that Device42 discovers, the information generated for each item, and where to find it in Device42.

-VMsDevices -> All DevicesCompute APIType, Name, RAM, OS, CPU, cores, etc.
+VMsDevices > All DevicesCompute APIType, name, RAM, OS, CPU, cores, and so on

 Device42 also discovers the following GCP items: